MostlyArmless/babycam-django/README.md

 * ✅ Multiple parent units can view multiple kid rooms, live video+audio feeds
 * ✅ Audio level detection with alerts, with customizable audio thresholds
 * ✅ Video recording on alert
+  * ❌ View recorded video clips in the UI
-* ❌ Shared chat so parents can leave messages for each other
+* ✅ Shared chat so parents can leave messages for each other
+* ❌ User auth
 * ❌ Schedule which parent will receive alerts when kids wake up
 * ❌ Ability to adjust the schedule on-the-fly
   * e.g. if mom was supposed to do the 3AM wakeup but had a rough sleep, she can set an override and go to sleep, and dad will get the alert instead